First Time Guests

 We invite you to enjoy drinks and light snacks before the show in the Grand Lobby or Upper Lobby.

 Concessions: Our partners Convoy Road Coffee Roasters and Rhonda's Sweet Treats provide coffee and cookies for sale.
 Stop by the Concession Stand to purchase yours before, during intermission, or after the show.
 You can select from variety of flavors, including some that are exclusive to The Niswonger!
-The Grand Lobby also has complementary water for our guests.
-For recommended pre-show dining options, please visit the Plan Your Visit page.
+For recommended pre-show dining options, please visit the Make Plans page.

 The ambient temperature at the Niswonger is held between 70-74 degrees.
 This is affected by lobby doors and the number of warm bodies in the environment.
 At the very least, a warm jacket is recommended or a heavy coat when colder temperatures set in.
 As a matter of convenience, we offer a Coat Check for coats and umbrellas in the Grand Lobby complementary for all guests.